Sovereign-Labs/sovereign-sdk/specs/interfaces/da.md

 Rollups are designed to allow arbitrary state machines to inherit security guarantees of an underlying L1 blockchain.
 In order for these guarantees to hold, the rollup's data must be "available".
-Otherwise, an adversary can freeze the rollup by publish a new state root which incorporates a valid but secret state update.
+Otherwise, an adversary can freeze the rollup by publishing a new state root that incorporates a valid but secret state update.
 Since no one else knows the new state of the system, honest participants will be unable to post new blocks.